 in addition to the 18 parameters of the Standard Model.
 However, the mSUGRA approach is probably too simplistic.
-Theoretical considerations suggest that the universality of Planck-scale soft-supersymmetry-breaking parameters is not generic [91].
-In particular, it is easy to write down effective operators at the Planck scale that do not respect flavor universality, and it is difficult to find a theoretical principle that would forbid them.
+Theoretical considerations suggest that the universality of Planck-scale soft-supersymmetry-breaking parameters is not generic [114].
+In particular, effective operators at the Planck scale exist that do not respect flavor universality, and it is difficult to find a theoretical principle that would forbid them.